-I remember years ago reading a wonderful story from OSHO about Blessings in Disguise.
+I remember years ago reading a wonderful story from OSHO about blessings in disguise.
 It really struck me as truth and a great example of the ultimate in allowing and not being attached to outcomes.
-The opposites of good and bad meld together when we are being neutral and open to all possibilities.
+The opposites of good and bad meld together when we’re being neutral and open to all possibilities.
 I’ll share the parable at the end of this chapter.

 Modern Day Service (Slavery) Industry

-I am in the service industry now, working behind the counters of a large grocery store.
-The service industry is known for low wages and high expectations.
-If I may be so brave as to label this industry a “modern day slavery” industry: Minimum wage for maximum energy output.
-If you are not meeting the mark (usually one person working two people’s job) then you’re out.
+I’ve worked in the service industry at many points in my life.
+The service industry is known for low wages and high demands on worker’s energy.
+If I may be so bold as to label this industry a “modern day slavery” industry: Minimum wage for maximum energy output.
+If you’re not meeting the mark (usually one person working two people’s job) then you’re out.
 Everyone knows they can be replaced.

 I’d like to comment on something I’ve noticed and would label as different.
-Something my over 50’s colleagues and I are noticing lately is that young people don’t seem to be interested in working or putting much effort into their jobs.
+Something my over 50’s colleagues and I noticed in the recent years is that young people don’t seem to be interested in working or putting much effort into their jobs.
 They seem to be lacking energy and motivation.
-I am aware of a huge discrepancy in what is considered “a good day’s work.”
-The youth (17 to 20 year olds) are complaining and tired after an hour of work, whereas the workers in their 50’s are running circles around them.
-There is an air of concern and questioning amongst the older generation as to what the future holds.
+I’m aware of a huge discrepancy in what’s considered “a good day’s work.”
+The youth (17- to 25-year-olds) are complaining and tired after an hour of work, whereas the workers in their 50’s are running circles around them.
+There’s an air of concern and questioning amongst the older generation as to what the future holds.

-Personally I am trying to figure out what is happening with our young people.
 I worked hard in my youth, always doing my share of the work, and still do.
-I need to keep reminding myself about being a witness and staying neutral.
-As I mentioned earlier, there are some very talented, bright and passionate youth out there.
-I notice, though, a gap between the two extremes and I know better not to judge or respond emotionally, but I can’t help wondering!
+I keep reminding myself to be a witness and stay neutral.
+There are also some very talented, bright and passionate youth out there.
+I notice, though, a gap between the two extremes and I know better not to judge or respond emotionally, but I can’t help question.
 Another week passes, and there goes yet one more youth – quitting or being fired.
-So I have to ask . . . is there a blessing in disguise here?
+I must ask . . . is there a blessing in disguise here?
 Perhaps.

 Here is the OSHO story I mentioned earlier.
 I hope you enjoy it as much as I do!